fire-eggs/YAGP/README.md

 o An individual record with FAMS / FAMC references, but no corresponding family record reference.

 The "DrawAnce" project is a little bit interesting, drawing the ancestry tree for any given individual.

+Some additional details (screenshots, planning) can be seen in the Wiki.